 UCS-2

-UCS-2 and the other UCS standards are defined by the International Organization for Standardization (ISO) in ISO 10646.
-UCS-2 represents a possible maximum of 65,536 characters, or in hexadecimals from 0000h - FFFFh (2 bytes).
-The characters in UCS-2 are synchronized to the Basic Multilingual Plane in Unicode.
+UCS-2 and the other UCS standards are defined by the International Organization for Standardization (ISO) in .
+UCS-2 represents a possible maximum of 65,536 characters, or in from 0000h - FFFFh (2 bytes).
+The characters in UCS-2 to the in Unicode.

-Character is an overloaded term, so it is actually more correct to refer to code points.
+Character is an overloaded term, so it is actually more correct to refer to .
 Code points allow abstraction from the character term, and are the atomic unit of storage of information in an encoding.

 UCS-2 is a fixed-width encoding; each encoded code point will take exactly 2 bytes.
 As a SMS message is transmitted in 140 octets, a message which is encoded in UCS-2 has a maximum of 70 characters (really, code points): (140*8) / (2*8) = 70.